-Announcement: The Fall 2016 iteration of DATB ended recently, and the materials are currently being prepared for publication on MIT OpenCourseWare (OCW).
+Announcement: The Summer 2017 session (HSSP) is currently underway.
+The materials from Fall 2016 are currently being prepared for publication on MIT OpenCourseWare (OCW).
 Please stay tuned.

 The OCW materials will be here: datb.mit.edu/o

 For my high school students: You cannot access Stellar, and that is okay.
 The OCW page linked above is better than Stellar.

 For MIT undergrads: The accredited undergrad class is not happening in Fall 2017, but feel free to email me with questions about pharmacology, when this class may happen, and other MIT classes you might like.

 In the Fall 2017 semester, I am hoping to host several one-off lectures and movie screenings.
 Add yourself to the DATB-Fun mailing list to receive the announcements.